 : Porzellanfabrik Ludwig Lindner (1887 until 1895)

 In the year 1887 Ludwig Lindner founded the first porcelain factory in the town of Mitterteich.
 The facility was later torn down during a modernization process and a new factory hall was built at the same location and dubbed 'Werk A'; the name stuck until the factory closed in 2006.

 : Porzellanfabrik Mitterteich, Max Emanuel & Co.
 (1895 until 1917)

 In 1895 the factory was taken over by the London-based Max Emanuel & Co., represented by their manager Alfred Pappenheim.
 Max Emanuel & Co. actually was a glass and porcelain retailer with a medium-sized store directly in London which had a large network of suppliers and other business contacts.
 Many renown companies worked with him or sold items via his shop in London, for example the company of Riessner, Stellmacher & Kessel (Amphora) in Bohemia.
 His main interest however remained glass and around 1898/1899 commission Loetz to make 'copies' (based on the shape, not the decoration) of the 'Clutha' glass designs Christopher Dresser supplied to James Couper (thanks to Bradford Braden for this information).

 The Mitterteich business is often quoted to have been named Mosanic Pottery; that however is a misunderstanding as that name was merely a trademark used by Max Emanuel which described products made exclusively for the store.
-The factory employed around 360 workers in 1913 and just as an interesting side note it should be mentioned that the porcelan decorator Julius Müller from 1895 onwards - next to his regular job - run a guesthouse (Gasthof zum Lindenzweig) on 'Großensterzer Straße' which was also used as canteen for the workers of the porcelain factory and the guesthouse was also a meeting point for members of the social-democratic party in the area.
+The factory employed around 360 workers in 1913 and it should be mentioned that the porcelan decorator Julius Müller from 1895 onwards - next to his regular job - run a guest house (Gasthof zum Lindenzweig) on 'Großensterzer Straße' which was also used as canteen for the workers of the porcelain factory and the guesthouse was also a meeting point for members of the social-democratic party in the area.

 : Porzellanfabrik Mitterteich A.G.
 (1917 until 2006)